-- b.
-Soil Erosion: No development is currently proposed as a part of this project.
-For any future development proposals, all grading activities onsite would comply with the El Dorado County Grading, Erosion and Sediment Control Ordinance including the implementation of pre- and post-construction Best Management Practices (BMPs).
+b.
+Soil Erosion: For development proposals, all grading activities onsite would comply with the El Dorado County Grading, Erosion and Sediment Control Ordinance including the implementation of pre- and post-construction Best Management Practices (BMPs).
 Implemented BMPs are required to be consistent with the County's California Stormwater Pollution Prevention Plan (SWPPP) issued by the State Water Resources Control Board to eliminate run-off and erosion and sediment controls.
 Any grading activities exceeding 250 cubic yards of graded material or grading completed for the purpose of supporting a structure must meet the provisions contained in the County of El Dorado Grading, Erosion, and Sediment Control Ordinance.
-Any future construction would require similar review for compliance with the County SWPPP.
-Therefore, impacts would be less than significant. - c.
+Any future construction would require review for compliance with the County SWPPP; therefore, impacts would be less than significant.

+- c.
 Geologic Hazards: Based on the Seismic Hazards Mapping Program administered by the California Geological Survey, no portion of El Dorado County is located in a Seismic Hazard Zone or those areas prone to liquefaction and earthquake-induced landslides (DOC, 2013).
 Therefore, El Dorado County is not considered to be at risk from liquefaction hazards.
 Lateral spreading is typically associated with areas experiencing liquefaction.
 Because liquefaction hazards are not present in El Dorado County, the county is not at risk for lateral spreading.
-Any future grading activities would comply with the El Dorado County Grading, Erosion Control and Sediment Ordinance.
+All grading activities would comply with the El Dorado County Grading, Erosion Control and Sediment Ordinance.
 Impacts would be less than significant. - d.
 Expansive Soils: Expansive soils are those that greatly increase in volume when they absorb water and shrink when they dry out.
 When buildings are placed on expansive soils, foundations may rise each wet season and fall each dry season.
 This movement may result in cracking foundations, distortion of structures, and warping of doors and windows.
-The western portion of the county, including the Mbe (Mariposa very rocky silt loam) soil type at the project site, has a low sink-swell rating (Soil Survey of El Dorado County 1974: Table 6).
+The central portion of the county has a moderate expansiveness rating while the eastern and western portions have a low rating.
 Linear extensibility is used to determine the shrink-swell potential of soils.
-All development is required to comply with the El Dorado County Grading, Erosion and Sediment Control Ordinance and development plans have implemented Seismic construction standards.
+No structures for human occupancy would be constructed as part of the proposed project.
+Any development would be required to comply with the El Dorado County Grading, Erosion and Sediment Control Ordinance and the development plans for any homes or other structures would be required to implement the Seismic construction standards.
 Impacts would be less than significant. - e.
-Septic Capability: No septic is currently proposed as part of the project.
-Any future septic development would be required to obtain a septic system permit application, and would have to be compliant with the El Dorado County Standards for the Site Evaluation, Design, and Construction of Onsite Wastewater Treatment Systems (OWTS) Manual.
-Impact would be less than significant.
+Septic Capability: EID has identified a 6-inch sewer line that traverses through the property to be developed.
+This line has capacity to accommodate the project with an extension of facilities.
+This would allow the project access to sewage utilities, precluding the need for septic systems.
+Impacts to wastewater disposal capacity would be less than significant.

 FINDING: A review of the soils and geologic conditions on the project site determined that the project would not result in a substantial adverse effect.
-All grading activities would be required to comply with the El Dorado County Grading, Erosion Control and Sediment Ordinance which would address potential impacts related to soil erosion, landslides and other geologic impacts.
-Future development would be required to comply with the UBC which would address potential seismic related impacts.
+All grading activities would be required to comply with the El Dorado County Grading, Erosion Control and Sediment Ordinance.
+Future development would be required to comply with the Uniform Building Code, which would address potential seismic related impacts.
 For this Geology and Soils category, impacts would be less than significant.